pierrejay/esp32-stm-flash/README.md

 ## Design

 The library is based on a C++ reimplementation of [OTA_update_STM32_using_ESP32](https://github.com/ESP32-Musings/OTA_update_STM32_using_ESP32) by ESP32-Musings.
+It is compatible with both the Arduino framework and ESP-IDF.
 While the core protocol implementation remains similar, several improvements have been made:

-- Complete C++ encapsulation with a simple public API
+- Simple API with flexible configuration
 - Comprehensive error handling with specific error codes
 - Streamlined execution flow
-- Enhanced status reporting at any point in the process
 - Pin configuration sequence optimized for shared `BOOT0`/UART pins

-The main class `STM32Flasher` provides a simple interface:
+The public API is minimal:
 - Configure pins and UART parameters via `FlashConfig` structure
 - Single `flash()` method that handles the entire process
 - Status reporting via `FlashStatus` error codes

-The original logging system has been preserved and enhanced to provide detailed operation feedback.
+The original logging system has been preserved as-is.

 ## Setup